platanus/cordova-gigya/README.md

 ## Prerequisites

 ### iOS
-In iOS is mandatory to use the native Facebook integration, for that we need to use the FacebookSDK.
+Is mandatory to use the native Facebook integration, for that we need to use the FacebookSDK.

-Download the latest [FacebookSDK](https://developers.facebook.com/docs/ios/), and follow the [getting started guideline](https://developers.facebook.com/docs/ios/getting-started/).
+Download the latest iOS [FacebookSDK](https://developers.facebook.com/docs/ios/), and follow the [getting started guideline](https://developers.facebook.com/docs/ios/getting-started/).

 Copy the facebook framework to your project folder
 ```shell